In May 2019, connect to the world of mental health design… … make connections, make progress. Make a difference.

 This provides suppliers with a truly focused audience of senior decision makers turning the event into the ideal platform for the launch of new products and services tailored to these unique environments.

-Please make a note of the dates for the next event, 15-16 May 2018.
-This is to be held at the National Motorcycle Museum Conference Centre in Birmingham.
+Please make a note of the dates for the next event, 21-22 May 2019.
+This is to be held at a NEW larger venue, the Ricoh Arena, Coventry.

 See what Design in Mental Health can do for you